titulus/test.it/README.md

   + dev console API

 #### Test types
-  + equality between 2 or more entities
+  + equality between 2 or more values
-  + non-false result of expression or entity value
+  + non-false result of expression or value
-  + entity existence *Not realised yet*
-  + entity type *Not realised yet*
+  + type of value

 ===